 20. Capture the natural beauty of Crater Lake

 Surprisingly, the only National Park in Oregon is Crater Lake in southern Oregon.
-Part of the Cascade Range of volcanoes, Mount Mazama erupted some 7,700 years ago leaving a deep basin which over the centuries has filled with rain and snow, leaving a pristine blue lake, the deepest lake in the United States (1943 feet!).
+Part of the Cascade Range of volcanoes, Mount Mazama erupted some 7,700 years ago, leaving a deep basin that, over the centuries, has filled with rain and snow, leaving a pristine blue lake, the deepest lake in the United States (1943 feet!).

 How to tackle the highlights of Oregon on a family road trip

-We’ve plotted out all our favourite spots on Google Maps here for you to easily reference.
+We’ve plotted out all our favourite spots on Google Maps here for you to reference easily.

-As you can see, most of Oregon’s most famous attractions lie to the western side of the state.
+As you can see, most of Oregon’s most famous attractions lie on the state’s western side.
 You can complete these in an almost perfect loop – here’s our recommended itinerary:

 - Start at Portland, heading north to Astoria & Fort Stevens.

-- Spend a week working your way along the highlights of the Oregon Coast and the 101 (our guide to the best towns to stay overnight coming soon!)
+- Spend a week working your way along the highlights of the Oregon Coast and the 101 – a guide to our favourite Oregon Coastal towns to stay in here.

 - Head North East to Crater Lake, then take Route 97 to Bend and Route 26 to Columbia River Gorge National Scenic Area before returning to Portland.

-You could at a push do the whole lot in around a week but you’ll be pushing hard and fast with no downtime – we’d recommend to truly embrace the best of Oregon you’ll want two to three weeks – if not more to settle in and enjoy!
+You could, at a push, do the whole lot in around a week, but you’ll be pushing hard and fast with no downtime – we’d recommend truly embracing the best of Oregon you’ll want two to three weeks – if not more to settle in and enjoy!